jkomppula/PyHEADTAIL_feedback/processors/processor_specifications.md

                                                                 original_segment_mids, phase_advance])
 ~~~

-It inlcudes six auxiliary paramaters for the signal:
+It includes six auxiliary parameters for the signal:

     - *signal class*: a signal class
     - *bin_edges*: a 2D numpy array, which is equal length to the signal, but each row includes two floating point numbers, the positions of the bin edges in the physical space